Carriacou Grenada Travel Guide

 While exploring the boat-building village in Windward, you might find small shops selling model boats, a direct reflection of the local craft.

 Embrace the opportunity to try snorkeling or diving, even if you are a beginner.
-Carriacou’s calm, clear waters and healthy reefs provide an ideal and rewarding environment for exploring the underwater world.
+Carriacou’s calm, pristine waters and healthy reefs provide an ideal and rewarding environment for exploring the underwater world.
 Local dive shops offer introductory experiences and guided tours.
 For activity bookings, consider GetYourGuide.